Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Resolve-AzureRmError.md

 ## SYNOPSIS

-Display detailed information about Azure PowerShell errors.
+Display detailed information about PowerShell errors, with extended details for Azure PowerShell errors.

 ## SYNTAX